Billingegroup/bg-mpl-stylesheets/README.rst

 Colors
 ------

-The full group color cycle is shown in the following along with the color codes:
+Run ``color_cycles.py` to see the full color cycle of the bg-style:

 .. image:: example/color_cycle.png
         :width: 600px